 Laser therapy should always be conducted by a qualified and experienced practitioner and you should follow their pre- and after-care instructions carefully.

-Once skin tissue has reformed (a process known as re-epithelialization), keeping skin moisturized helps skin to regenerate.
-Eucerin Aquaphor Repairing Ointment gives skin the SOS care it needs.
+Once skin tissue has reformed (a process known as re-epithelialization), keeping skin moisturised helps skin to regenerate.
+Eucerin Aquaphor Soothing Skin Balm gives skin the SOS care it needs.
 It forms a semi-occlusive protective barrier over skin which supports the natural transfer of water vapor and oxygen to and from skin.
-The formula contains Glycerin – an effective moisturizing ingredient that attracts water and helps to keep it in the skin.
-Glycerin works alongside Panthenol which helps to speed up regeneration and repair while also moisturizing skin.
-Eucerin Aquaphor Repairing Ointment is clinically and dermatologically proven to repair very dry, cracked or irritated skin.
+The formula contains Glycerin – an effective moisturising ingredient that attracts water and helps to keep it in the skin.
+Glycerin works alongside Panthenol which helps to speed up regeneration and repair while also moisturising skin.
+Eucerin Aquaphor Soothing Skin Balm is clinically and dermatologically proven to repair very dry, cracked or irritated skin.
 It shouldn’t be applied to open, weeping or bleeding wounds.Skin resurfaced by laser treatment is also likely to be highly sensitive to sunlight, so it’s important to wear a high sun protection factor after treatment, even on cloudy days.
 The Eucerin Sun range includes facial sun protection products in high and very high SPFs (30, 50 and 50+) to give skin the protection it needs after laser therapy.